Restrictive covenants are clauses in employment contracts that help prevent employees from taking unfair advantage of their employers when they leave.

 In the UK, there’s a legal presumption that any attempt to restrain trade is unenforceable unless done to protect lawful business interests.

 Like much of employment law, however, this is a grey area without hard and fast rules.
 A lot hangs on what the courts might consider a ‘reasonable’ restriction.
-Developing a sense for what’s likely to be deemed ‘reasonable’ requires looking to previous court cases for specific industry sectors and job roles – not the easiest thing for a busy employer to do!
+Developing a sense for what’s likely to be ‘reasonable’ requires looking at previous court cases for specific industry sectors and job roles – not the easiest thing for a busy employer to do!

 Restrictive covenants are made even trickier by the fact that even though the employee may have willingly signed up to them at the beginning of their employment, and agreed they were reasonable, the court will have the final view if you end up having to take legal action.

-The general principle, though, is to consider the minimum level of restriction that would protect your valid business interests without unduly restricting the employee when they leave your business.
+The general principle, though, is to carefully consider the minimum level of restriction that would protect your valid business interests without unduly restricting the employee when they leave your business.

-Types of restrictive covenant
+Types of restrictive covenants

 1. Non-compete clauses: Competition in the same area of business